A NSW Government website

 Always test Quick exit with:

-This helps confirm the component behaves predictably and remains accessible in high-stress or constrained environments.
+This confirms the component behaves predictably and stays accessible in high-stress or constrained environments.